-I-4-6-20.Determining Whether Appeals Council Review Is Required
+I-4-6-20.Determining Whether the Case Requires Appeals Council Review

-Last Update: 08/22/16 (Transmittal I-4-56)
+Last Update: 6/26/23 (Transmittal I-4-96)

-If the Office of Appellate Operations or Court Case Preparation and Review Branch analyst determines that appeal or reargument is not warranted, the next consideration is whether the Appeals Council (AC) review is required.
+If the Office of Appellate Operations or Court Case Preparation and Review Branch analyst determines that appeal or reargument is not warranted, the next consideration is whether Appeals Council (AC) review is required.
 AC review is necessary in the following situations:

 The AC issued the final decision.

 The court remanded the case as a result of the request for voluntary remand process, based on the Commissioner's motion or a joint motion or stipulation between the Commissioner and the claimant.

 The case is one of “first impression,” and the court's holding is adverse to the Commissioner (i.e., a case in which the court enunciates for the first time an interpretation of the Social Security Act, a regulation(s), or a ruling that is contrary to the Commissioner's interpretation and that is not being appealed; see Hearings, Appeals and Litigation Law manual I-4-6-15).

 The court's order instructs the Social Security Administration to pay benefits or remands for the AC to take an action other than a remand to the ALJ.